 TLSNotary in React/Typescript with tlsn-js

-In this Quick Start you will learn how to use TLSNotary in React/Typescript with tlsn-js
+In this quick start you will learn how to use TLSNotary in React/Typescript with the tlsn-js

 NPM module in the browser.

-This Quick Start uses the react/typescript demo app in tlsn-js
+This quick start uses the react/typescript demos in tlsn-js

-.
-The directory contains a webpack configuration file that allows you to quickly bootstrap a webpack app using tlsn-js
+directory contains three demos to quickly bootstrap a webpack app using tlsn-js

 tlsn-js